gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 - take a rest
 - update my translations
-- start work on the next update (Volyn Principality)
+- start work on the next update (Volhynia Principality)
 - planned settlements and kingdoms can be seen on the map.
 The map is draft and may change a lot.
 I don't know anything about Estonia, but I understand that I can make a compact kingdom.
 For that I will need help.

 Discussion, suggestions, critics